SNUC-Zero-Day/.github/profile/README.md

 ### Conclusion

 SNU Red Force aims to be the Greatest in the whole of SNU/SSN in terms of Cybersecurity and the Members of the Organization will undergo Extensive Training to statisfy the Needs of the Organization which will shape them into a better Pentester.
-We'll Participate in CTFs, Bug Bountry Programme and Etetera.
+We'll Participate in CTFs, Bug Bountry Programme and Etcetera.

 Author: https://github.com/vismbs --> _Touch Some Grass 🌿 and Hack Some Computers 🖥️_